State-Dependent X-ray Variability in Cygnus X-1: A 12-Year NuSTAR Timing Study of Accretion Flow Geometry: Conclusion

 \section{Conclusion}

-This comprehensive NuSTAR timing study establishes Cygnus X-1 as the benchmark system for understanding accretion physics in stellar-mass black holes.
-Through systematic analysis of 26 observations spanning all spectral states over 12 years, we have uncovered fundamental relationships that constrain theoretical models of disk-corona coupling and state transitions.
-Our discovery of energy-dependent bimodality in the flux distributions provides a new framework for state classification.
-The clear separation of peaks in the 8-79 keV band, contrasting with overlapping distributions at lower energies, demonstrates that hard X-rays uniquely trace the geometric reconfiguration between corona-dominated and disk-dominated accretion modes.
-This finding has immediate practical applications for rapid state identification in current and future X-ray timing missions.
+This comprehensive NuSTAR timing study establishes Cygnus X-1 as the benchmark system for understanding accretion physics in stellar-mass black holes. \jfw{Our analysis of 26 observations over 12 years reveals several relationships between spectral and timing properties that inform models of disk-corona coupling and state transitions.} \jfw{Our systematic narrow-band decomposition reveals that raw count rate bimodality is absent below $\sim$9 keV and progressively strengthens above 10 keV, localizing the bimodal flux signature to the Comptonized spectral component.} The energy dependence of the peak separation directly reflects the distinct emission mechanisms: continuous thermal disk temperatures below 8 keV versus bistable coronal configurations above.
 The systematic evolution of characteristic frequencies from 0.050 Hz to 0.074 Hz between hard and intermediate states directly maps the inward motion of the disk truncation radius.
 Combined with the frequency-dependent time lag evolution—from prominent 50 ms hard lags to near-zero lags—these measurements provide the most precise observational constraints to date on the changing extent of the Comptonizing region.
 The persistence of linear rms-flux relations across all states, with systematically evolving parameters, reveals that multiplicative coupling between accretion fluctuations and radiative output operates universally but is modulated by the state-dependent geometry.
-The identification of a failed state transition in observation 30302019006 represents a major discovery.
+We also identify a possible failed state transition in observation 30302019006.
 This observation's unique characteristics—anticorrelated band fluxes, anomalously suppressed variability despite intermediate hardness, and an apparent sub-ISCO truncation radius—cannot be explained by standard transition models.
 We propose this represents a new transitional pathway where the disk approaches the black hole but fails to establish a stable configuration, possibly due to disruption by the companion's stellar wind.
 This finding opens new avenues for theoretical investigation and suggests that state transitions in wind-fed systems may follow fundamentally different evolutionary paths than those in Roche-lobe overflow systems.
 Our results have broader implications for understanding accretion physics across mass scales.
 The tight correlations between spectral hardness, characteristic timescales, and variability amplitudes suggest universal scaling relations that may extend from stellar-mass to supermassive black holes.
 The failed transition phenomenon may explain similar anomalous behavior observed in other systems, including certain changing-look AGN.

 \facilities{\textit{NuSTAR}}